-He pointed SVN to a book by Nathan McCall: Makes Me Wanna Holler: A Young Black Man in America.
+He pointed Svn Space to a book by Nathan McCall: Makes Me Wanna Holler: A Young Black Man in America.
 The following excerpt, in Webb’s opinion, sums this up eloquently.

 “They remind me of it everywhere I go.
 Every time I walk into stores, the suspicious looks in white shopkeepers’ eyes make me think about it.
 Every time I walk past whites sitting in their cars, I hear the door locks clicking and I think about it.
 I can’t get away from it, man.
 I stay so mad all the time because I’m forced to spend so much time and energy reacting to race.
 I hate it.
 It wearies me.
 But there’s no escape, man.
 No escape.”

 So how is this problem solved?
 How is social equity achieved?
 “For us, [answering social equity] means helping to close the gap between the opportunity in social equity and actually being able to take advantage of it,” Webb said.
 “Without access to resources, education, and the tools necessary to build, and keep, a successful business the opportunity means nothing.
 It would be as if it never existed in the first place.
 We are calling out the problem and saying we are here to help fix it.”

 He’s started by identifying barriers to success, such as emotional burdens.
 “Whether it manifests itself as a lack of confidence, self-assuredness, or in some other way — the weight of trauma can stymie forward progress and ultimately success,” said Webb.
 “We believe that being the best version of yourself is important for success, so we always start with trauma-informed personal development.”